aaravpandya/YOLO3-OpenImages/README.md

-# YOLOV3 implementation on Open Images
+# YOLOV3 implementation on Open Images + Color Detection

 ## Which model to use
 Use any of the below ways to build the model.
 Put the .h5 model in model_data